microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 ## Create a Lakehouse

-To create a new Lakehouse in your Microsoft Fabric workspace, open the `Data Engineering workload` on the bottom left of the workspace and click on `Lakehouse`.
-Provide the name `rag_workshop` and click `Create`
+To create a new Lakehouse in your Microsoft Fabric workspace, open the `New` dropdown and select `Lakehouse` from the options.
+Provide a name of `rag_workshop` and select `Create`.

 ![Screenshot of New Lakehouse dialog in Synapse Data Engineering tab](assets/lakehouse.png)

-To learn more about Lakehouses in Microsoft Fabric, refer to [this resource](https://learn.microsoft.com/fabric/data-engineering/tutorial-build-lakehouse#create-a-lakehouse?WT.mc_id=data-114676-jndemenge)
+To learn more about Lakehouses in Microsoft Fabric, refer to [this Lakehouse tutorial](https://learn.microsoft.com/fabric/data-engineering/tutorial-build-lakehouse#create-a-lakehouse?WT.mc_id=data-114676-jndemenge).

 ## Azure Setup